剑指CET-4:大学生英语能力基础超星尔雅学习通网课章节测试答案

 A.It will be more entertaining.

 B.Pay extra attention to top students.
-C.It will be easier to understand.

 D.Place great emphasis on test scores.